ori-drs/silvr/README.md

 ```

 ## Citation
-If you use this software package, please cite the our paper as
+If you found this software package useful, please consider citing our paper as
 ```
 @inproceedings{tao2024silvr,
   title = {SiLVR: Scalable Lidar-Visual Reconstruction with Neural Radiance Fields for Robotic Inspection},